lywonglokyin/notes/cpp/volatile.md

 # Volatile keyword
 Mainly used to counteract the optimization carried out by compilers.
+Useful for developing embedded systems, or device drivers, where read or write to a **memory-mapped hardware device** is needed.
+Do NOT use `volatile` for synchronization.
+Use `atomic` instead.

 ## Optimization done by compilers